 Create and maintain a checklist for the very last stage of packing.
 Get a visual on the items in each category and check them off as you pack.

 - Camp Basics

 Learn As You Go

-A few years back I started to design my own checklist based on our travels down the road.
-Over time I have expanded it into 3 sections: Pre-Adventure, Adventure and Post Adventure.
+A few years back we developed our own checklist based on our travels down the road.
+Over time it has expanded it into 3 sections: Pre-Adventure, Adventure and Post Adventure.

-It is now a 4 page system that takes us through our process, and as we stack the pages together, we’ve created a seamless planner that moves from one adventure into the next without breaking our train of thought.
+It is now a 4 page system that takes you through the process, and as you stack the pages together, you’ve created a seamless planner that moves from one adventure into the next without stopping.
 This planning checklist works in conjunction with the Ultimate Overland Checklist.

 We’re offering this planner as a PDF file for free!
 You can open up the file and download to your computer below.
 You must be registered on this site to see the link.

 You must be logged in to see the download button above.